mozilla-mobile/firefox-ios/BUILDING.md

 Building Firefox for iOS
 ========================

-Prerequisites, as of *March 28, 2016*:
+Prerequisites, as of *September 16, 2016*:

-* Mac OS X 10.11.4
+* Mac OS X 10.11.5
-* Xcode 7.3 GM with the iOS 9.3 GM SDK (Betas not supported)
+* Xcode 8 with the iOS 10 SDK (Betas not supported)
 * Carthage 0.15 or newer

 When running on a device:

-* A device that supports iOS 9.3 GM
+* A device that supports iOS 9.3 GM or later
 * One of the following:
  * A developer account and Admin access to the *Certificates, Identifiers & Profiles* section of the *iOS DevCenter*
- * A free developer account, new with Xcode 7
+ * A free developer account, new with Xcode 8

 Get the Code
 -----------